Illinois County Land Ownership Maps and Atlases Illinois State Library

 The 19th century county atlas/plat book is more popular than ever, not only with genealogists, but with newer audiences finding them useful for historic site and environmental research.
 The Illinois State Library owns a very extensive collection of plat books and maps.
-It does not include every one published, but its unique value is that the library’s collection circulates, whereas most such collections do not.
+It does not include every one published, but its unique value is that most items in the library’s map collection circulate.

 All these atlases are available for circulation and interlibrary loan with the following exceptions: